How Do Solar Powered Lights Work – A Guide For Dummies

 Sunlight hits the solar panel and starts to stimulate atoms, which causes them to gain and lose electrons, resulting in a flow of electrons AKA electricity.

-Step 2: Electricity Flow From The Solar Panel To The Battery
+Step 2: Electricity Flow From The Solar Light To The Battery

 The electrical energy produced by the solar panel flows to the battery, then it’s stored for later use at night.